 Similarly, many colleges mandate that all of their students take a certain number of premed courses at a time to retain full-time status.
 Another concern is that dropping a class may throw off your course load for future semesters.

 Before making any decisions, plan out how dropping a class would affect this and the next several semesters.
-Make sure the premed class you’re dropping (if it’s necessary for you to graduate or is required by medical schools), is offered next semester or that you have another option to fulfill the requirement.
+If the premed class you’re dropping is necessary for you to graduate or is required by medical schools, make sure that it is offered next semester or that you have another option to fulfill the requirement.

 “Should I drop a class after the first deadline?”
 This is where the decision can get really tough, because medical school admissions committees don’t like to see low grades, but they also don’t like to see a bunch of Ws.
 There is really only one unambiguous truth: dropping a course with a W is better than failing a course or even getting a D. This is always true; if you’re pretty sure you’re going to get a D, especially in a premed course, drop it.